Updated May 2023.

-Recently, we updated Dux-Soup in Zapier!
-Now, you can easily build a 2-way communication channel between Dux-Soup and your existing CRM, a marketing automation tool or more.
-You can create triggers to link Dux-Soup Turbo with any other external app and record Dux-Soup events to invoke specific behaviour.
+You can create triggers to link Dux-Soup Turbo with other external apps and record Dux-Soup events to invoke specific behaviour.
 This opens the door to endless possibilities working with the data you gather from LinkedIn.

 In this blog, we’ll show you how you can trigger different LinkedIn events in Zapier and how you can set Dux-Soup to run a certain action on LinkedIn from a different app, like CRM.